Glidden Pottery: Growth

 During the first year of the pottery's production, the staff consisted of Parker, his wife Pat (Harriet Patricia Hamill) and one employee.
 Total production for 1940 was 3000 pieces in 37 different shapes.
 By 1943 the staff had grown to between eight and ten employees.
 Orders for 1945 exceeded 100,000 pieces.
 At its peak, Glidden Pottery employed 55 people and produced 6000 pieces per week.
 To accommodate the growing business Parker purchased land on North Main Street in Alfred and built a new concrete block building in 1945.
 At this time there were over 200 shapes in production.
 The new facility included a 50-foot tunnel kiln which ran around the clock, except for ten days shutdown every year for repairs.

 In 1945 Glidden Pottery began to receive publicity in national magazines, both as write-ups that featured the work and as props in advertisements for housewares or food.
 Glidden Pottery was also recognized in the Good Design shows at the Museum of Modern Art in New York and at Merchandise Mart in Chicago.

 In 1949, Glidden Pottery started producing some of the ware using a RAM press, which was a newly developed process for shaping clay products by pressing clay between two molds or dies.
 Glidden Pottery was the second company to license this patented technology.
 Glidden adopted a new logo at this time where the initials G and P were fashioned into a ram's head.
 RAM pressed pieces were hand-finished and hand-decorated.

 The RAM press resulted in changes to the product line.
 Some older designs were discontinued or modified to be better suited to RAM pressing.
 New designs were added to take advantage of the capabilities of the new process.
 While the RAM Press was a more automated production method, Glidden Pottery continued to be hand-finished and hand-decorated, in keeping with Parker’s design philosophy.

+Paul Secon learned about three barns stocked with second-run Glidden pottery through his wife and negotiated with Parker to buy their contents, which he bought for a dollar each at $2,500 and resold from a small storefront he leased for the purpose in Manhattan.
+He named his business the Pottery Barn after the sheds that Parker had originally stored the ware in.

 In 1954, Lucille Ball and Desi Arnaz bought service for 48 for use in their home in California.
-Glidden Pottery was also used in Lucy and Ricky's New York City apartment on the I Love Lucy TV show.
+Glidden Pottery was also used in Lucy and Ricky's New York City apartment in I Love Lucy.

 In 1955, Parker opened Glidden Galleries in Alfred, New York to be a showroom for Glidden Pottery and an outlet for discontinued pieces and seconds.
 It also provided gallery space for other artists to display their work.
 Glidden Galleries remained in business until 1970.